teampheenix/StarCraft-Casting-Tool/README.md

 ### Executable with Updater

-**Only Windows: [Download the latest executable](https://github.com/teampheenix/StarCraft-Casting-Tool/releases/latest)** `StarCraft-Casting-Tool.exe`, place it in the desired folder and execute it.
+**Only Windows: [Download the latest executable](https://github.com/teampheenix/StarCraft-Casting-Tool/releases/latest)** `StarCraft-Casting-Tool.exe`, place it in an preferable empty folder folder with sufficient write-privileges and execute it.
+After the first start a subfolder structure is generated and all additional data is downloaded - do not move or alter this data structure relative to the executable.

 ### Alternativ: Python Script